sandesh300/YouTube-Clone/README.md

 By following this layered architecture approach, we can keep the code clean and maintainable.

 # MongoDB Schema
-Now let’s have a look at the MongoDB schema, we maintain 2 Collections inside our Database:
+ MongoDB schema, we maintain 3 Collections inside in the Database:

-1. Video – We will store the meta data related to videos.
+1. Video – stores the meta data related to videos.
-2. User – We will store the meta data related to users.
+2. User – stores the meta data related to users.
-3.
+3. Comments - stores the meta data related to comments.

 ![WhatsApp Image 2023-07-04 at 5 51 10 PM](https://github.com/sandesh300/YouTube-Clone/assets/92014891/f99a8c66-8bf9-4641-a363-c48404063990)